Select Local Prediction:

 We own the domain name, "dieselpredictor.com," and we intend to make use of it.
 For now, it is simply an "alias" for our main Web site, GasPredictor.com.

-Before we take the plunge and start publishing our diesel price predictions, we need to do a bit or market research.
+Before we take the plunge and start publishing our diesel price predictions, we need to do a bit of market research.
 Would it be worth our while?
-Maybe you can help by giving us a little feedback at email@example.com.
+Maybe you can help by giving us a little feedback at firstname.lastname@example.org.

 Anyway, all that leads to another "thing."
 The real market for this diesel fuel predictor is probably not the individual consumer, but the business user of diesel fuel.
 More particularly, it is the independent trucker and/or the small trucking company.
 If you are a gigantic trucking company, you're buying your fuel wholesale at negotiated prices and you don't care about the retail pump price of diesel fuel.
-Or if you're a small business that owns a truck or two and operating the trucks is not your main business, just incidental, you're pattern and plan for buying diesel fuel is really no different from that of the individual consumer, and the savings that you could realize from our predictions is small, and just incidental to your business.
+Or if you're a small business that owns a truck or two and operating the trucks is not your main business, just incidental, your pattern and plan for buying diesel fuel is really no different from that of the individual consumer, and the savings that you could realize from our predictions is small, and just incidental to your business.

 But if you're an independent truck driver or a company that operates a small fleet of trucks for local delivery or long-distance hauling, your profits are a function of the retail price of diesel fuel.
 And you stand to gain a good deal by knowing what the retail price of diesel fuel is going to be tomorrow, and probably in several cities rather than in just one city.